SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 ## Fonts

-The research catalogue provides the following fonts:
+The research catalogue currently provides the following fonts:

 __Sans-serif:__